 Volcanic arcs form

 A volcanic arc of stratovolcanoes forms on the overriding plate.
-These volcanoes do not erupt as frequently as shield volcanoes that form over hot spots.
-The two largest volcanic eruptions of the 20th century were stratovolcanoes in these zones.
+Stratovolcanoes do not erupt as frequently as shield volcanoes that form over hot spots.
+The two largest volcanic eruptions of the 20th century were stratovolcanoes in subduction zones in the Pacific Ocean.

 Two oceanic plate converge